The course is made up of two components:

 - SNOW: Snowboarding/Skiing

-- Highlight: up to six day trips to Hemlock Mountain for snowboarding and skiing.
+- Highlight: up to six day trips to Sasquatch Mountain for snowboarding and skiing.

 - ROCK: Indoor and Outdoor Rock Climbing

-- Highlight: indoor climbing at Flashpoint Rock Gym, and outdoor climbing on the Sumas Bluff and Hatzic
+- Highlight: indoor climbing at Project Climbing Center, and outdoor climbing on the Sumas Bluff and Hatzic

 - Paint: Adventure Sports Games with a Paintball Gun

-- Highlight: four day trips to Sniperz Paintball in Chilliwack.
+- Highlight: four day trips to Millionaire Paintball in Abbotsford.

 For each outdoor adventure area, students will complete the following activities.

-- On-line Learning Module: Includes “how-to-do” theory, safety, ethics, and leadership components.
-All six learning modules must be complete by year end, and the appropriate module must be completed before going on an adventure outing.
+- On-line Learning Module/Safety and Preparation Mini-Projects: Includes “how-to-do” theory, safety, ethics, and leadership components.
+All mini projects must be complete by year end, and the appropriate project must be completed before going on an adventure outing.

 - 20% of mark.

 - Field Experience: Throughout the school year, students will be asked to participate in outdoor adventure outings where they will put their learning in the area to a practical test.
-Over the course of the school year students must earn 100 hours of adventure time to meet this field experience requirement.
+Over the course of the school year students must earn 100 adventure points to meet this field experience requirement.

 - 60% of mark.

-- Blog: At the conclusion of each field experience, students will make a formatted blog reflecting on personal and practical growth achieved during that unit.
-Adventure hours will not be credited to the student until the corresponding blog is complete.
+- Blog: At the conclusion of each field experience, students will make a formatted blog reflecting on personal and practical growth achieved during that trip.
 Blogs to be published on the website.